octo-technology/OpenTezos/docs/deploy-a-node/set-up-a-node.md

 tezos-node identity generate
 ```

 The identity comprises a pair of cryptographic keys that nodes use to encrypt messages sent to each other.

+> Note that this is merely a network identity.
+It is not related in any way to a Tezos address on the blockchain.

 It will take some time to generate the keys.
-An `identity.json` file will then be generated in the `~/.tezos-node` directory.
+An `identity.json` file will then be generated in the `~/.tezos-node` (by default) directory.
 It will contain our public and private keys.
 Keep it safe and secure!

-It is possible to define the directory where the data will be stored with `--data-dir` (by default, in .tezos-node)

-By default, the network is Mainnet but, you can specify the network with the `--network` option in the following command for Florencenet Network (for example): `tezos-node config init --data-dir ~/tezos-florencenet --network florencenet`.
-More about Networks in the [next chapter](/deploy-a-node/networks).

-> Note that this is merely a network identity.
-It is not related in any way to a Tezos address on the blockchain.

 ### Node synchronisation